 Before this he graduated summa cum laude and top of his class in the Organization Science master’s program at Tilburg University’s Department of Social and Behavioral Sciences.
 Tim obtained his bachelor’s degree in industrial engineering (including an additional honors program of 48 ECTS in applied psychology and academic skills) from Fontys University of Applied Sciences.

 Tim has sat on several student councils, of which his two-year role as chairman of the Fontys University student council was one of the highlights.
-He has also participated in many part-time projects at various organizations.
+He has also participated in multiple part-time projects at various organizations.